Defending You Against

 Equable Ascent Financial, LLC

-As of March 2013, Equable Ascent Financial, LLC has filed at least 2,724 cases in Queens County alone.
-Equable Ascent Financial, LLC is mainly represented by Rubin & Rothman, LLC, and Mullooly, Jeffrey, Rooney & Flynn, LLP.
+In New York, Equable Ascent Financial, LLC is or was often represented by Rubin & Rothman, LLC and Mullooly, Jeffrey, Rooney & Flynn, LLP.

 We quickly stopped enforcement of a judgment obtained by Rubin & Rothman, LLC representing Equable Ascent Financial, LLC, where we argued that the underlying debt fell within the scope of the Chase-CPFB Consent Order.
 The Marshal involved was Henry Daly.